zhangjunpeng411/miRSM_Supp/README.md

 To speed up the research of miRNA sponge modules, we develop an R/Bioconductor package ‘miRSM’ to infer miRNA sponge modules.
 Unlike the existing R/Bioconductor packages (‘miRspongeR’ and ‘SPONGE’), ‘miRSM’ focuses on identifying miRNA sponge modules by integrating expression data and miRNA-target binding information instead of miRNA sponge interaction networks.

 ## Description of each file
-BRCA_SampleData.rda: Matched miRNA, lncRNA and mRNA expression data of BRCA, and putative miRNA-target interactions.
+BRCA_SampleData.rda: Matched miRNA, lncRNA and mRNA expression data of BRCA, putative miRNA-target interactions, BRCA related genes, and experimentally validated lncRNA related miRNA sponge interactions.

 miRSM_scripts.R: Scripts for a case study to infer and analyze miRNA sponge modules by using miRSM package.